TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Once, we obtain the certificate, we save `-----BEGIN RSA PRIVATE KEY----- ... -----END CERTIFICATE----` section into a `cert.pem` file to our local machine:
+Once we obtain the certificate, we save the block from `-----BEGIN RSA PRIVATE KEY-----` to `-----END CERTIFICATE-----` into a `cert.pem` file on our local machine.

 <br />